Hi everyone =)

 I decided to come up with a few fun liquid eyeliner looks for you all today, and to show you all that eyeliner should not be a daunting task!
 Depending on your look and application style, it can drastically change your eye shape or dress you up/down.

-Instead of using my Holy Grail Kat Von D eyeliner for this post, I decided to bring out my Dolly Wink eyeliner!
+Instead of using my Kat Von D eyeliner for this post, I decided to bring out my Dolly Wink eyeliner!
 Dolly Wink products are tremendously popular in Asia, it is probably their equivalent to a Covergirl/Maybelline.
-I’ve heard such great things about this product from the Asian community, and when my friends went to Hong Kong last summer, I asked them to buy it for me since it’s cheaper there.
+I’ve heard such great things about this product from the Asian community, and when my friends went to Hong Kong last summer, I asked them to buy it for me.

 The fine, thin tip (as you can see above) of this product makes it very versatile.
 It is probably the thinnest liquid eyeliner pen I own.
 I also love the super cute and girly packaging!